Frequently Asked Questions

 Unless you're a third party filer, the company that owns the vehicle typically files the annual Heavy Vehicle Use Tax.

 Companies should protect themselves by retaining proof of ownership and proof of 2290 filing and payment.
 The practice will help protect a company in potential IRS audits or assessments.
+See more information on 2290 HVUT recordkeeping.

 The IRS digital e-file watermark tells you everything you need to know.
 When you receive your stamped Schedule 1, look for the watermark and you'll know it's the right document.
 The IRS will apply a digital watermark to your Schedule 1.
 This electronic Schedule 1 is your official proof of payment, and all DMV locations are required to accept this document.